kornelski/lodepng-rust/README.md

 returns `lodepng::Bitmap<lodepng::RGBA<u8>>` with `.width`, `.height`, and `.buffer`.

-The RGB/RGBA pixel types are from the [RGB crate](https://crates.io/crates/rgb), which you can import separately to use the same pixel struct throughout the program, without casting.
+The RGB/RGBA pixel types are from the [RGB crate](https://crates.io/crates/rgb), which you can import separately to use the same pixel struct throughout the program, without casting (and the buffer has `.as_bytes()` method if you need a plain `[u8]`).

 To save an RGBA PNG file: